The Bluffer’s Guide to Bluffing

 You’ve probably seen the moment in the greatest poker movies where the players’ eyes meet, the one player looks at his cards﹣they’re not great﹣yet the player lies and he puts down his cards.
 You may have also found out that a player with a very weak hand managed to pull off a win in an online poker game that you played in, claiming a pot that was worth far more than the cards that they held, purely through confident play.

-In poker, this is what we call bluffing, and it’s an essential strategy if you want to learn how to win tournaments.
+This is what is known as bluffing in poker, and it’s an essential strategy if you want to learn how to win tournaments.
 This act of deception is something that even beginners think they can easily achieve; however, getting an experienced player to fold through bluffing isn’t as easy as you’d imagine.

 There are a number of things to consider if you want to make your bluff successful in live poker tournaments.
 This includes the people you’re playing against, the cards that have been played, your position, your hand, and how big the bet is.
-We’ll go through all of these in more detail below.
+We’ll go through all of these crucial considerations for your poker bluffing strategy in more detail below.
 But before we do, we’ll also look into the different types of bluffing and how to pick up whether someone at your table is attempting to deceive you.

 Firstly, it’s important to understand what bluffing is.
 Simply put, bluffing is a play of deception that you use to make your weak hand seem strong, which in turn tricks opponents into believing that their strong hand is actually weak.

-There are three different types of bluffs used in poker:
+There are three different types of poker bluffs you will likely come across::

 Bluffing can seem simple to beginners; how hard can it be to keep a straight face and lie about your cards?
-The truth of the matter is that it’s often a lot harder than you’d expect, and is something that has to be practiced again and again to become reasonably effective.
-Here are some poker bluffing tips to get your bluffing game on point.
+The truth of the matter is that it’s often a lot harder than you’d expect and is something that has to be practiced again and again to become reasonably effective.
+Here are some poker bluffing strategies and tips and tips to help you learn how to bluff in poker and get your game of deception on point.

 Female hands looking at cards on poker table